danieltalsky/inform-7-at-play/actions/README.md

 Inform leaves it to you to decide what actions are important.
 It can't think of the effects of every possible action!

-## Piggyback onto an existing action: understand the command!
+## How to piggyback onto an existing action: understand the command!

 Inform already has a good assortment of actions.
 You can read <a href="https://inform-7-handbook.readthedocs.io/en/latest/chapter_4_actions/built-in_actions/" target="_blank">a list of them in the official Inform documentation</a>, but here are some useful ones you can grab and make your own:

+ - smelling
  - touching
  - turning
  - attacking
- - smelling
  - rubbing
  - looking under